Interviews and Information (Click on pic to view)

 Vision Statement

-We envision a world where every child learns in a safe, supportive, and inspiring environment, where educators are empowered through equitable access to training, children impacted by trauma receive the comfort and care they deserve.
+We envision a world where every child learns in a safe, supportive, and inspiring environment, where parents and educators are empowered through equitable access to training, children impacted by trauma receive the comfort and care they deserve.

 Philosophy

 At Reynolds’ Provisions, we believe that every child deserves to learn in a space that is safe, supportive, and built for their success.
-We are committed to removing barriers in education by empowering teachers through accessible training, comforting children affected by trauma, and opening doors of opportunity for at-risk children.
+We are committed to removing barriers in education by empowering parents and teachers through accessible training, comforting children affected by trauma, and opening doors of opportunity for at-risk children.

 We approach our work with compassion, innovation, and a strong belief in community collaboration.
-By connecting educators with community professionals and each other, we’re not just building education, we’re building futures.
+By connecting parents and educators with community professionals and each other, we’re not just building education, we’re building futures.
 Our philosophy centers on creating sustainable, trauma-informed, and secure educational environments where healing, growth, and learning go hand in hand.

 Board Meeting July 2024